cgre23/XFEL-DAQ/README.md

-# XFEL-DAQ
+# EuXFEL Data Acquisition module

 Author: Christian Grech (christian.grech@desy.de), Farzad Jafarinia (farzad.jafarinia@desy.de)

-Software to convert raw DAQ files from XFEL DAQ Datastreams to hdf5.
+A Software module to automatically acquire data in one of the beamlines and to convert raw DAQ files to hdf5.